When your Elderly Parent Hurts You

 Mount Olympus, Zeus’ palace.

 There, he is said to have abused Zeus’ hospitality.
 Even more punishable, Tantalus offers his son, Pelops, as a sacrifice (gore warning; but happy ending).
 Tantalus cuts up Pelops, boils him, and serves him up as a banquet for the Olympian gods in order to test their omniscience.
 The gods immediately become aware of the gruesome nature of the menu.
 Goddess Clotho is quickly ordered by Zeus to bring the poor boy to life again.
-She collects the parts and together with Hephaestus and Demeter revives Pelops.
+She collects the parts; together with Hephaestus and Demeter she revives Pelops.
 Pelops grows to be an extraordinarily handsome man.

 The torments of Tantalus by Bernard Picart (1673-1733).
 We see here Tantalus reaching for overhanging fruits that he can’t reach and the waters will recede upon trying to quench thirst.